 IPCC’s message is clear: Ambitious immediate climate action is needed – What can business leaders do?

-The IPCC Report was clear: We will most likely exceed the 1.5 °C of global warming.
-Not only will this result in extreme weather conditions, it will raise sea levels and heavily impact ocean ecosystems and urban areas.
+The IPCC Report was clear: We will likely exceed 1.5 °C of global warming. levels.
 Immediate, rapid and large-scale reductions in greenhouse gas emissions is a necessity to limit these changes.
-So: what can business leaders do?
+What can business leaders do?

 You’ve measured your environmental footprint.
 So..what now?
 How can you make sure your emission reduction strategy becomes a succes?
 By following these 5 steps.